Shopping Cart

 Source: Franchise Disclosure Document 2023

-Waxing The City franchise business plan template
+Waxing The City franchise revenue

 On average, a Waxing The City salon makes $564,000 in revenue per year.
 That’s the annual median sales of 98 franchised salons operating in 2021 as disclosed in the latest FDD.